 - Further reading

 - Neil Patel explains why Yoast is a great plugin

 Free sitemap generator

 The free sitemap generator is part of the Yoast SEO plugin.
-I use this plugin on all my sites and really like it.
-It is a fantastic tool to have.
+I use this plugin on all my sites, it is a fantastic tool to have.

-Yoast has many great features but in this post I will just talk about the sitemap feature.
+Yoast has many great features but in this post, I will talk about the sitemap feature.

 The first thing you need to do is install the Yoast plugin.
 To do that you need to hover your mouse over the word ‘Plugins’ in the menu of your WordPress admin.